nicolascine/zoom-live/README.md

 # Zoom live videos

-The project consist in simple site with a list of zoom sessions and a single page to visualize the session, there are some controls included like 'sort by duration' or 'filter by cost'.
+The project consists of a simple site with a list of zoom sessions and a single page to view the session, there are some controls included like 'sort by duration' or 'filter by cost'.

 Features: